-We have extended our check-out time to midday to give you time to strip the beds and clean the high-touch areas before you go.
+We have extended our check-out time to midday to give you time to strip the beds and clean the kitchen before you go.
 This is to minimise the risk to our cleaners.

 Laundry – please strip the beds and leave your tea-towels, towels and bed linen (sheets, duvet covers, pillow cases) in the hall.